-In finance especially in a derivative market, the contracts are often executed on a pre-decided settlement date.
-In case of futures and options, on the settlement date, the contract seller may either opt for delivery of underlying asset (which is termed as physical settlement) or may simply settle the net position through cash (i.e. cash settlement). in this article, we have covered about Cash Settlement vs Physical Settlement in options market.
+In finance especially in a derivative market, the contracts are often executed on pre-decided settlement date.
+In the case of futures and options, on the settlement date, the contract seller may either opt for delivery of the underlying asset (which is termed as physical settlement) or may simply settle the net position through cash (i.e. cash settlement). in this article, we have covered Cash Settlement vs Physical Settlement in the options market.

 A futures contract may either be settled through cash or physical delivery.

-However, cash settlement does not involve any delivery of asset, but just net cash is settled on contract expiration.
+However, cash settlement does not involve any delivery of assets, but just net cash is settled on contract expiration.

 Learn more about Derivative Market in Certification in Online Option Strategies and also understand cash settlement vs physical settlement in details in a better manner